 09 of 13

-An adult Gray Angelfish (Pomacanthus arcuatus) is a large species which inhabits the waters of the Western Atlantic.
+An adult gray angelfish (Pomacanthus arcuatus) is a large species that inhabit the waters of the Western Atlantic.

 10 of 13